samylesousa/samylesousa/README.md

 ---

 ## 🧠 About Me
-- 🎓 Background in <Software Development, e.g., Computer Engineering>.
+- 🎓 Background in Software Development, e.g., Computer Engineering.
 - 📊 Interested in analytics, data storytelling, and decision-making through data.
 - 🚀 Currently working on personal projects to strengthen my portfolio in data analysis.
 - 🌱 Constantly learning data techniques and modern tools in the Python ecosystem.